 ECDIS must be capable of performing spatial queries on ENC and other data during import and symbolisation.
-Spatial query is understood as possibility to inspect graphical position and numerical value of spatial coordinates associated with a charted feature.
-Spatial query could be available as by means of cursor pick or as an independent function.
+Spatial query is understood as the ability to inspect graphical position and numerical value of spatial coordinates associated with a charted feature.
+Spatial query may be available as by means of cursor pick or as an independent function.